 Guadagnino’s Markos is an old lady.
-Monstrous maybe because she is not attractive anymore for men.
+Monstrous maybe because she is no longer attractive for men.
 She is old and needs fresh blood to keep staying alive.
 A fragile, old, wrinkled, naked lady.
-Exactly as how witches in the Middle Ages were also seen (See picture below from Niklaus Manuel Deutch).
+Exactly how witches in the Middle Ages were seen (See picture below from Niklaus Manuel Deutch).
 Old (single) women are no use for the male gaze, so they are probably witches, because why are they even alive anymore.
-In the new Suspiria, luckily, the young, sexy witch takes over.
-Sure, sex with her gives a whole new dimension to ‘Russian’, but she is still hot.
+In the new Suspiria, a young, sexy witch takes over from the old.
+While sex with her gives a whole new dimension to ‘Russian’, basically she is hot and attractive.

 Witches: who is the bigger feminist?

 Guadagnino’s starting point: how would it be to be a witch?
 Unfortunately his ideas are all derived from the traditional notions.
 Women/witches are animal-like, women are all the same and organically connected.
 They are the id: the unthinking, the lustful, the wanting, the irrational.
 They are to be feared, they can do with you(r penis) whatever they want.
 They dance around naked and howl at the moon.
 To be a witch has nowadays sometimes a feminist connotation, but during the witch trials it was no fun.
-A legal accusation which the woman was bound to lose.
+It was a legal accusation which a woman was bound to lose.

-The original Suspiria wins the battle of being on all fronts of the more feminist film.
+The original Suspiria wins the battle of being the more feminist film on all fronts.
 The ones we trust and the ones we fear are female.
 Both the female and male characters are diverse (sexy, or nice, or dangerous, etc.).
-It had a fresh feeling, even though it is very much about style and not so much about narrative or character development.
+It has a fresh feeling, even though it is very much about style and not so much about narrative or character development.